Brook Calton, MD, MHS

 |University of California, San Francisco||2009||Alpha Omega Alpha (AOA) Honor's Society|

 Dr. Calton graduated from Claremont McKenna College with degrees in Biology and Literature.
 She subsequently moved to Baltimore, MD where she completed a Master's in Health Sciences in Cancer Epidemiology at the Johns Hopkins Bloomberg School of Public Health and worked as a predoctoral fellow at the National Cancer Institute, investigating lifestyle factors related to cancer prevention.
 Dr. Calton received her medical degree at UCSF, with a specialization in Health Professions Education.
 She completed both her Internal Medicine-Primary Care Residency and Hospice and Palliative Medicine fellowship at UCSF.
+She has completed the Northern California Geriatrics Education Center Faculty Development Program in geriatric care, inter-professional teamwork, and educational and leadership skills and the TidesWell "Leading Tidal Change" Leadership Development program.

 Derived automatically from this person's publications.